DeepMalviya1/wasserstoff-AiInternTask/README.md

 If you encounter issues with package versions or compatibility, adjust the versions in requirements.txt accordingly.

+You can test the project using the sample images provided in the Sample Images folder.
+Additionally, refer to the PPT for a more detailed understanding of the project.

 ## UI Snapshots

 ### 1. Upload Your Image